-Metal pool stains are caused by the introduction of metal—usually copper or iron— to your pool.
-According to the Independent Pool and Spa Service Association (IPSSA), Copper stains are prevalent and are often caused by algaecides, fill water, or worn pool plumbing.
+Metal objects, such as copper and iron, can cause stains in the pool when introduced to the water.
+According to the Independent Pool and Spa Service Association (IPSSA), copper stains are prevalent and are often caused by algaecides or worn pool plumbing.

 Pool Stain Colors

 Observing the color of the stain is one of the best ways to determine what type of stain you are dealing with.

 Blue-green stains usually indicate copper stains, but if the surrounding pool water is cloudy and the stain is slimy in texture, a greenish color could also indicate an algae-induced organic stain.